nabiyarafat05/nabiyarafat05/README.md

 ## 🚀 About Me

 - 🎓 B.Tech Student in Artificial Intelligence
-- 🌍 Currently building **Earth Explorer**, an interactive platform using satellite imagery and real-time geospatial data
+- 🌍 Currently building **Earth Explorer**, an interactive platform using satellite imagery and real time geospatial data
 - 💻 Interested in Full-Stack Web Development with React and Node.js
 - 🤖 Exploring how Artificial Intelligence can be integrated into real world web applications
 - 📚 Learning through hands on projects and continuously improving my development skills